Honorable Judge Arthur L. Burnett, SR

 In January 1980 he was again appointed United States Magistrate in the United States District Court for DC, where he served until 1987 when President Ronald Reagan appointed him to the Superior Court of DC.
 He retired in October 1998 from active Associate Judge status and became a Senior Judge of the Superior Court and continued to serve actively hearing cases until August 2004.
 Judge Burnett also served as Judge-in-Residence and co-chair to the Children’s Defense Fund Judges’ Component where he advised on proposed legislation, ran seminars and conferences at the Alex Haley Farm Retreat in Tennessee, and was a speaker for children’s issues and reforms required in the juvenile justice process.

-Throughout his illustrious legal career, Judge Burnett has received numerous awards and has been recognized worldwide for his outstanding leadership and commitment to the profession.
+Throughout his illustrious legal career, Judge Burnett received numerous awards and was recognized worldwide for his outstanding leadership and commitment to the profession.
 In 1963, he received the Sustained Superior Performance Award from Attorney General Robert Kennedy in serving as a monitor of the Martin Luther King, Jr. movement.
 In 1978 he was awarded the Distinguished Civil Service Award for his work on the Civil Service Reform effort under President Jimmy Carter.
 In 1985 he was recognized by the American Bar Association’s National Conference of Special Court Judges as the Most Outstanding Special Court Judge in America.
 In 1999 he was recognized as being one of the three Most Outstanding General Jurisdiction Judges hearing all types of cases in America by the American Bar Association’s National Conference of State Trial Court Judges.
 In 2005 he was Awarded the ABA Commission on Racial and Ethnic Diversity in the Profession Spirit of Excellence Award for his civil rights history and judicial performance.
 In 2009 he was acknowledged as a WAYMAKER in the American Bar Association Judges’ Journal for his civil rights history and judicial performance in an extensive interview of his life’s history.
 In 2010 a chapter was dedicated to him in the “Top 101 Industry Expert Publication” by Worldwide Who’s Who.
 In 2014 he was recognized by The White House Office of National Drug Control Policy as one of the ten leading substance abuse experts in the US and inducted into DC’s Hall of Fame.
 For 2017 he was honored as Top Judge of the Year by the International Association of Top Professionals.
-For 2018 recipient of IAOTP’s Lifetime Achievement Award, 2019 inducted in IAOTP’s Hall of Fame and for 2020 selected as Judge of the Decade.
+For 2018 he was the recipient of IAOTP’s Lifetime Achievement Award, 2019 inducted in IAOTP’s Hall of Fame and for 2020 selected as Judge of the Decade.

-For more information on Judge Burnett please visit https://www.iaotp.com/honorablearthurburnettsr
+For more information on Judge Burnett please visit